Blue Buffalo Basics canned dog food receives the Advisor’s mid-tier rating of 3 stars.

-When you consider the protein-boosting effects of the pea protein and peas, this looks like the profile of a canned product containing a below average amount of meat.
+When you consider the protein-boosting effects of the pea protein and flaxseed, this looks like the profile of a wet containing a below-average amount of meat.

-Blue Buffalo Basics canned dog food is a meat-based wet product using a below average amount of turkey or salmon as its main sources of animal protein, thus earning the brand 3.5 stars.
+Blue Buffalo Basics canned dog food is primarily a meat-based wet product using a below-average amount of turkey or salmon as its main sources of animal protein, thus earning the brand 3 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 A Final Word